Skip to main content

 Pantone:

 When additional inks are available (such as for environmental graphics), setting up files using Pantone colors can help achieve a broader, more accurate color range — even if the final piece isn't printed with Pantone inks.
 This approach requires reviewing print proofs and color tests with your vendor to ensure accuracy.
-If that level of coordination isn't possible, please use the approved CMYK formulas.
+If that level of coordination isn't possible, use the approved CMYK formulas.

 Color matching graphic